alex-bellon/wikipedia/README.md

 ## Things
 - [Adventure playground](https://en.wikipedia.org/wiki/Adventure_playground) - a specific type of playground for children.
 Adventure playgrounds can take many forms, ranging from "natural playgrounds" to "junk playgrounds", and are typically defined by an ethos of unrestricted play, the presence of playworkers (or "wardens"), and the absence of adult-manufactured or rigid play-structures.
 - [Ampelmaennchen](https://en.wikipedia.org/wiki/Ampelm%C3%A4nnchen) - is the symbol shown on pedestrian signals in Germany.
+- [Apollo insurance covers](https://en.wikipedia.org/wiki/Apollo_insurance_covers) - autographed postal covers signed by the astronaut crews prior to their mission.
+The ability of astronauts to obtain much life insurance was limited, so they signed hundreds of postal covers before they left, on the presumption that they would become highly valuable in the event of their death.
 - [Archimedes' Screw](https://en.wikipedia.org/wiki/Archimedes'_screw) -  is a machine used for transferring water from a low-lying body of water into irrigation ditches.
 - [Auxetics](https://en.wikipedia.org/wiki/Auxetics) - structures or materials that have a negative Poisson's ratio.
 When stretched, they become thicker perpendicular to the applied force.
 - [Bread dildo](https://en.wikipedia.org/wiki/Bread_dildo) - a dildo prepared using bread, allegedly made in the Greco-Roman era around 2,000 years ago.